mrdomino/primes/README.md

 ## Building

-To build the whole thing and run tests:
+To build the whole thing, run tests, and see the output:

     make